-The first time I experienced eye gazing I was at a women’s gathering where eye gazing was one of our planned activities of the evening.
+The first time I experienced eye gazing I was at a women’s gathering where it was one of our planned activities for the evening.
 I remember the feeling that struck me at the thought of having to hold another person’s gaze for an uncertain period of time.
 It was this feeling of awkwardness and fear as I was not used to looking into someone’s eyes without at least talking or smiling.

 So why is it so special looking into someone’s eyes?
-Can we offer any scientific, logical answer or even spiritual answer to this question?
+Can we offer any scientific, logical or even spiritual answer to this question?
 I don’t think we can.
-Some spiritual teachers might argue that the reason we feel what we feel during eye gazing is because we are recognising the divine within the other person whilst others might argue that it is because we are recognising our shared humanity.
+Some spiritual teachers might argue that this magical feeling is down to us recognising the Divine within the other person whilst others might argue that it is because we recognise our shared humanity.

-In my own opinion, I feel that eye gazing is one of those practices that is understood by the heart rather than the mind and one has to experience it to understand what is so special about it.
-I believe it best not to over analyse why we feel what we feel during this experience but appreciate it and perceive it in whatever way feels right to us and is enjoyable.
+In my own opinion, I feel that eye gazing is one of those practices that is understood by the heart rather than the mind and one has to experience it to know how truly special it is.
+I believe it best not to over analyse why we feel what we feel during this experience but appreciate it and just observe the silent magic that it holds.

-In my own experience, practicing eye gazing has been one of the most powerful things I have ever experienced as I found it can create a connection with another human being that I believe is different to any connection you could attain through verbal communication or physical contact.
+In my own experience, practising eye gazing has been one of the most powerful spiritual practices I have ever done with another person.
+I found that it has the power to create a connection with another human being that is so different from any connection you could attain through verbal communication or physical contact.